constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

+#   Kevin Bacon and the Stern-Brocot Tree
+##  a Sermon on Rational Approximation

 ```
    The Stern-Brocot tree as a Rosetta Stone between computer science,
          arithmetic, algebra, geometry, calculus, and beyond;

             Translating New Math for Children (and Adults);

         Improving the foundation of the elementary curriculum:

             An Aggregate Theory of Concrete Mathematics